Last modified: February 18, 2022

 /usr/local/cpanel/scripts/update_local_rpm_versionsscript to update custom modules.

-Instances of Perl on your server rely on RPMs for installation and maintenance.
+Instances of Perl on your server rely on packages for installation and maintenance.

 You can use the following methods to update the Apache or system PHP installations: